WingedWolfAlpha/better-on-bedrock-wiki/Main/Wiki/mobs.md

 </div>

 ### Info
-The bloob is a new ambient creature for the end dimension.
+The bloob is a new ambient creature in the end dimension.
 It is friendly, but can't be tamed.

 ### Extra Info
 | **Spawns**  | **Drops**     | **%** |